econmang/raytracer_oneweekend/README.md

 Review: the equation of a ray is $P(t)=A+tb$, where $P$ is a 3D point, $A$ is the ray origin, and $b$ is the ray direction.
 The parameter $t$ is a real number (double) that can be used to traverse the ray.

 Steps for calculating a ray to send through the viewport, pulled from the book:
-> Calculate the ray from the “eye” through the pixel,
+> 1. Calculate the ray from the “eye” through the pixel,<br>
-> Determine which objects the ray intersects, and
+> 2. Determine which objects the ray intersects, and<br>
-> Compute a color for the closest intersection point.
+> 3. Compute a color for the closest intersection point.

 ## Progress:
 4.2 Sending Rays Into the Scene